In Iraq, Syrian Kurds long to return home to fight Islamic State

 Faisal Ayu, 40, arrived in Iraq in 2004.
 After he joined the Rojava Brigade and fought Islamic State, he was wounded by a suicide bomber in a car.

 That did not break his resolve, and now he is eager to fight the militants back home in northern Syria.
-He rejects the idea of fighting YPG, saying Kurds fighting Kurds would cross a red line drawn by KDP leader Masoud Barzani.
+He rejects the idea of fighting YPG, saying Kurds fighting Kurds would cross a red line drawn by Kurdish President Masoud Barzani, in his capacity as commander-in-chief.

 "We will wait," he said.